 Danny Wan was appointed Port Attorney by the Oakland Board of Port Commissioners effective Dec.
 17, 2012.
 As Port Attorney, Danny Wan is responsible for advising the Port on a broad range of legal affairs that arise in the conduct of the Port's maritime, aviation, and commercial real estate businesses.
 Prior to this appointment, Mr. Wan was the City Attorney and Risk Manager for the City of Morgan Hill and served as part of the City's executive management team.
 He advised the Morgan Hill City Council on all aspects of municipal law, including open meeting laws, ethics, employment law and infrastructure financing and contracting.
 From 2004-2008, Mr. Wan served as Deputy Port Attorney with the Port of Oakland, being primarily responsible for land use, environmental regulatory compliance, City Charter compliance and inter-agency agreements.
 Prior to that position, Mr. Wan was an Oakland City Councilmember and he also worked in private law practice, specializing in municipal financing and securities disclosure.

-Jean Banker is the Port's Deputy Executive Director.
-Prior to this position Ms. Banker had been the Port's Manager of Finance and Administrative Services for the Maritime Division since August, 2007.
-She has worked in public service and transportation policy for the past 22 years.
-Prior to joining the Port, Jean worked for 13 years as Deputy Director of Capital Programs for the New York Metropolitan Transportation Authority (MTA) where she assisted in getting approval of nearly $4 billion of Federal New Start funds for two of the MTA's large expansion projects.
-Jean holds a Bachelor of Arts degree from Vassar College and a Master's in Public Policy from Harvard's Kennedy School of Government.
+Jean Banker is the Port's Principal Assistant to the Executive Director.
+Prior to this position Ms. Banker has served as the Port's Deputy Executive Director, Acting Maritime Director, and Manager of Finance and Administrative Services for the Maritime Division.
+She has been with the Port since August, 2007.
+Ms. Banker has worked in public service and transportation policy for the past 22 years.
+Prior to joining the Port, Ms. Banker worked for 13 years as Deputy Director of Capital Programs for the New York Metropolitan Transportation Authority (MTA) where she assisted in getting approval of nearly $4 billion of Federal New Start funds for two of the MTA's large expansion projects.
+Ms. Banker holds a Bachelor of Arts degree from Vassar College and a Master's in Public Policy from Harvard's Kennedy School of Government.
 She lives in Oakland with her husband and their two children.

 Deborah Ale Flint was appointed director of aviation in April, 2010.
 As aviation director Ale Flint is the primary executive responsible for the operation, management and business development of Oakland International Airport (OAK).
 Prior to her role as director of aviation, Ms. Ale Flint was the assistant aviation director and led the operation of the airport.
 Other experience includes leading OAK's Capital Program in which she coordinated the design, financing and implementation of major airport projects, participating in the issuance of over $500 million in revenue bonds.